-- (1) If it can be assured that the Generating Facility will not export power, RPU's Distribution System does not need to be studied for load-carrying capability or Generating Facility power flow effects on RPU voltage regulators as the Generating Facility will simply be reducing Customer's load on RPU's Distribution System. - (2) Permits use of reverse-power relaying at the PCC as positive anti-Islanding protection.
+(1) If it can be assured that the Generating Facility will not export power, RPU's Distribution System does not need to be studied for load-carrying capability or Generating Facility power flow effects on RPU voltage regulators as the c.
+Screen 3: Is the Interconnection Equipment Certified for the Application or does the Interconnection Equipment have Interim RPU Approval?

+Generating Facility will simply be reducing Customer's load on RPU's Distribution System.

+(2) Permits use of reverse-power relaying at the PCC as positive anti-islanding protection.